 Advice for other students

 His advice for other students is to get involved in all the opportunities AUT offers.

 “Beyond just enhancing your CV and marketability to employers, these opportunities could give you the chance to study or work overseas, explore different career options, and generally learn more about yourself and your ambitions.

 “The key highlight for me was the opportunity to pursue anything I was interested in and be supported in doing so.
 This included exploring equity research and consulting through the CFA Research Challenge and strategy consulting teams, going on a student exchange, gaining international experience in Hong Kong and New York, and learning more about academic research through my lecturers and my role as a research assistant in the finance and economics departments.”

-After completing his internship in New York, Lucian is now back in Hong Kong, working at Westpac Institutional Bank.
+After completing his internship in New York, Lucian is now working at Westpac Singapore.